Making The Choice Between CEFs And ETFs

 A Summary For The Preferreds Sector

-What can we say about the preferreds sector in aggregate based on these three approaches.
-In our view there are three key takeaways:
+What can we say about the preferreds sector in aggregate based on these three approaches?
+In our view, there are three key takeaways:

-- The CEF outperformance chart above suggests that active management appears to have delivered significant outperformance in the preferreds sector, so for this reason we would tilt to active vehicles in the preferreds sector such as CEFs, mutual funds or active ETFs.
+- The CEF outperformance chart above suggests that active management appears to have delivered significant outperformance in the preferreds sector, so for this reason, we would tilt to active vehicles in the preferreds sector, such as CEFs, mutual funds or active ETFs.

-- Whether the 2-3% pickup vs a 2x price drawdown in the preferreds sector is a choice for each individual investor.
-Our only advice here would be that investors going with CEFs think carefully about their CEF selection in order to minimize the chance of permanent capital loss due to poorly timed CEF deleveraging such as we have seen in a number of First Trust or Nuveen CEFs in March.
+- Whether the 2-3% pickup vs. a 2x price drawdown in the preferreds sector is a choice for each individual investor.
+Our only advice here would be that investors going with CEFs should think carefully about their CEF selection in order to minimize the chance of permanent capital loss due to poorly timed CEF deleveraging such as we have seen in a number of First Trust or Nuveen CEFs in March.

-- On the valuation front we have a mixed picture.
+- On the valuation front, we have a mixed picture.
 We still find value in the underlying preferreds market due to very wide credit spreads and decent yields.
 However, the CEF sector discount strikes as fairly tight.
-For this reason we would adopt a more tactical approach to perpetual CEFs.
-For example, last Friday we highlighted the Preferred & Income Securities Fund (JPS) which was trading at a 10% discount that has now compressed to 5.4%.
-Alternatively, for less tactical investors, we would wait out this relatively rich discount valuation period in either term CEFs like the Nuveen Preferred and Income 2022 Term Fund (JPT) or active ETFs like the First Trust Preferred Securities and Income ETF (FPE).
+For this reason, we would adopt a more tactical approach to perpetual CEFs.
+For example, last Friday, we highlighted the Nuveen Preferred & Income Securities Fund (JPS), which was trading at a 10% discount that has now compressed to 5.4%.
+Alternatively, for less tactical investors, we would wait out this relatively rich discount valuation period in either term CEFs like JPT or active ETFs like FPE.

 Conclusion

 Now that the market appears to have calmed down somewhat from the fast and furious moves that we saw in March, investors may be considering their strategic allocations.
 An important choice for fund investors is whether to go with an ETF or a CEF in a particular sector.
 Our takeaways in this article are that first, the choice between the two types of funds depends in part on both market conditions and characteristics of a particular sector.
-And secondly, there is no "right" choice for all investors since investment styles can range widely.
-Using the preferreds sector as a case study we find that the underlying market is attractively priced, active funds have delivered excess returns and CEF discounts are on the rich side.
-For these reasons we would adopt either a tactical approach to perpetual preferreds CEFs or tilt to active ETFs or term CEFs.
+And secondly, there is no "right" choice for all investors, since investment styles can range widely.
+Using the preferreds sector as a case study, we find that the underlying market is attractively priced, active funds have delivered excess returns, and CEF discounts are on the rich side.
+For these reasons, we would adopt either a tactical approach to perpetual preferreds CEFs or tilt to active ETFs or term CEFs.

 Check out Systematic Income and explore the best of the fund, preferred and baby bond markets with our powerful interactive investor tools.